-- You feel capable. - You like as well as see value in doing the task asked of you. - You have developed a good release plan and are taking steps to achieve it. - You demonstrate pro-social skills. - You are performing positively in the educational program. - You are a reliable and dependable worker. - Vou follow rules. - You accept responsibility for your actions. - You positively influence your peers and act in a pro-social manner. - Problems are usually avoided.
+- You feel capable. - You like as well as see value in doing the task asked of you. - You have developed a good release plan and are taking steps to achieve it. - You demonstrate pro-social skills. - You are performing positively in the educational program. - You are a reliable and dependable worker. - You follow rules. - You accept responsibility for your actions. - You positively influence your peers and act in a pro-social manner. - Problems are usually avoided.
 Those which are present are minor. - You take responsibility for directing your own behavior. - You recognize and articulate how your behavior affects others. - You are consistently a positive role model. - You give positive advice to others on a regular basis.

-- Make up - d Hair may be worn down or styled, but it must be appropriate to camp standards and cannot be distracting. - Choice of seating at meals (staff discretion) - Resident Lounge - ✓ Use of pens (no click pens) - Armoire Decorations (Staff Approved Inside of Armoire) - Letter Storage in room (unlimited except by neatness) - Choice of position in line movement (staff discretion) - Facility Sports - In Camp Details - 4-5 Family Photos (Pets ok) - ✓ Out of Camp Details - Board Games - Reading book from Library (3) - In-room personal alone time (10 minute check ins) - Continue with Home Visit Program (overnight passes begin) every weekend. v - In camp visit, or 10-minute telephone call (1 per week exceptions made through admin).
-Knitting or Crocheting.
-(Only camp yarn may be used.
-For every personal item used, two hats or scarves must be made for donation.
-See full list of rules.) - May lead necessary/ dorm groups per staff discretion and approval by supervisor ₹. - Upper level movie night (per staff discretion) - See full list of Privileges for those not provided here conditations:
+- Resident Lounge - ✓ Use of pen (no click pens) - Armoire Decorations (Staff Approved Inside of Armoire) - ✓ Letter Storage in room (unlimited except by neatness) - Facility Sports - 4-5 Family Photos (Pets ok) - ✓ Out of Camp Details - Reading book from Library (3) - Continue with Home Visit Program (overnight passes begin) every weekend - In camp visit, or 10-minute telephone call (1 per week exceptions made through admin). - May lead necessary dorm groups per staff discretion and approval by supervisor - Upper level movie night (per staff discretion) - See full list of privileges for those not provided here.

 - 1. Know, comply with and model all facility rules and Transition Stage expectations. - 2.
 Demonstrate pro-social behavior. - 3.
 Demonstrate skills in resolving problems and conflicts. - 4.
 Use pro-social skills learned in programs, and assist others in the skills. - 5.
 Demonstrate ability to identify your individual problems. - 6.
 Take responsibility to recover from infrequent regressive behavior, should it occur. - 7.
-Be willing and able to resolve problems with staff and peers.
+Be willing and able to resolve problems with staff and peers. - 8.
+Do presentations upon request. - 9.
+Model appropriate behavior and pro-social skills. - 10.
+Demonstrate a positive sense of community. - 11.
+Demonstrate the initiative to seek out advice from staff when having a problem, a concern or are in need of feedback.

-Do presentations upon request.
+12. Begin to politely offer advice and feedback to peers who are having problems/concerns.

-- 9. Model appropriate behavior and pro-social skills.
-Demonstrate a positive sense of community. - 10.
-Demonstrate the initiative to seek out advice from staff when having a problem, a concern or are in need of feedback. - 11.
-Begin to politely offer advice and feedback to peers who are having problems/concerns. - 12.
-On a more consistent basis, use skills that are taught in class and in group counseling, including pro-social skills learned through special group sessions. - 13.
-Follow all staff instructions on a more consistent basis. - 14.
+- 13. On a more consistent basis, use skills that are taught in class and in group counseling, including pro-social skills learned through special group sessions. - 14.
+Follow all staff instructions on a more consistent basis. - 15.
 Maintain good hygiene.
-This includes keeping self and belongings neat and clean. - 15.
-Make sure dorm or other buildings are clean at all times. - 16.
-Initiate work details. - 17.
-There should always be two honors in the dorm. - 18.
+This includes keeping self and belongings neat and clean. - 16.
+Make sure dorm or other buildings are clean at all times. - 17.
+Initiate work details. - 18.
+There should always be two honors in the dorm. - 19.
 Assist residents in lining up five minutes before an event/movement of the population.